 A cloud attack encompasses any cyber attack that takes aim at an organization’s cloud infrastructure, such as injecting malware into an organization’s SaaS system.
 More than 40 percent of the data breaches included in the IBM report occurred in the cloud.

 A survey by the American Banking Association and Crowe revealed more than 90 percent of respondents in the banking industry maintain at least some data, applications or operations in the cloud.
 Off-premise cloud storage is “a big paradigm shift” for the banking field, McIntosh explained.

 “The old security mentality was: I've got a building and then I'm going to put some walls around it and I put up a moat and a drawbridge and all these perimeters and defenses,” she said.

 In other words, it was all about on-premise data storage.
-The notion of entrusting sensitive information to outside servers banks can’t directly manage raises security question, which McIntosh ponders daily.
-Potential solutions include virtual firewalls and encrypted Cloud storage — but it’s unclear what’s right for banking.
+The notion of entrusting sensitive information to outside servers banks can’t directly manage raises security questions.

 “We're not just going and buying the latest, greatest thing,” McIntosh said of infosec professionals in the finance sector. “[We’re] very strategic.”

 The same goes for machine learning solutions, though McIntosh sees potential applications in banking — especially in fraud protection.

 “If you think of the amount of raw data that [our systems] ingest on a daily basis… [it’s] thousands and thousands of events per second.
 Humans cannot make sense of all that data,” she said.
 “In the next couple of years I think that we're going to have better algorithms to analyze that data.”